 Complaints submitted to BOAH will be investigated by a compliance staff member, in cooperation with the local law enforcement agency for the area of the incident.
 Individuals submitting complaints will not be notified of the outcome of the investigation.

 Enforcement of Indiana's neglect and abuse law for small (companion) animals falls to the jurisdiction of local law enforcement agencies.
 The Indiana State Board of Animal Health (BOAH) does not have the leading authority in these situations, except for licensed commercial dog breeding operations.
 BOAH will assist local law enforcement in assessing animals and their living conditions when requested.
 BOAH will also evaluate the condition of the animals when requested by the court with jurisdiction if charges are filed under the animal cruelty law (IC 35-46-3).

-You need to contact your local animal control agency, if your city/county has one (many do not).
-Often, animal control is part of the sheriff's department.
+To report suspected abuse and/or neglect, contact your local animal control agency, if your city/county has one (many do not).
+Often, animal control is a part of the sheriff's department.